floresod/LongReads/ProgressLogs.md

 2024-Sep-09: Corrected the code as it was failing to run multiqc before fastqc.
 The problema was a bad reference to the samples when defining the wildcard SAMPLE.

+2024-Sep-10: Found that the problem was that the fastqc.gz files were not compressed, they were actually fastqc only.
+Changing the name fixed the problem.